 Misdirection in writing is a method of strategically drawing a reader’s attention from certain clues that are otherwise in plain sight.
-By the time the reader realizes how important that clue was, it can completely change how they view certain characters and narrative events.
+This allows the plot to unfold in surprising and unexpected ways.
+When the reader realizes how important the clue was, it completely changes how they view certain characters and narrative events.

 For many writers, it’s an open secret that plenty of readers are like budding detectives.
 What keeps them turning the page is a burning desire to figure out where the story is going before it’s complete.